JaidenAshmore/java-dynamic-sqs-listener/README.md

     The reason for this is due to potential proxying of beans in the application, such as by applying Aspects around your code via CGLIB.
 As libraries, like
     CGLIB, won't copy the annotations to the proxied classes the resolver needs to look through the class hierarchy to find the original class to get the annotations.
-For more information about this, take a look at the JavaDoc provided in [AnnotationUtils](./util/common-utils/src/main/java/com/jashmore/sqs/util/annotation/AnnotationUtils.java).
-You can also see an example of this problem being tested in
+For more information about this, take a look at the JavaDoc provided in [AnnotationUtils](./util/annotation-utils/src/main/java/com/jashmore/sqs/util/annotation/AnnotationUtils.java).
+You can also see an example of testing this problem in
     [PayloadArgumentResolver_ProxyClassTest.java](./java-dynamic-sqs-listener-core/src/test/java/com/jashmore/sqs/argument/payload/PayloadArgumentResolver_ProxyClassTest.java).
 1. Include the custom [ArgumentResolver](./java-dynamic-sqs-listener-api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java) in the application context for automatic injection into the